Crunchy Granola Suite: Critical reception and chart success

-The single "Stones" (for which "Crunchy Granola Suite" was the B-side) charted at No.16 on the Billboard Chart in the US and No.14 on the Australian charts.
+The single "Stones" (for which "Crunchy Granola Suite" was the B-side) charted at No. 14 on the Billboard Hot 100 in the US and No. 24 on the Australian charts.

 The track "Prologue / Crunchy Granola Suite" was nominated for the 1973 Grammy Award for Best Instrumental Arrangement (for conductor Lee Holdridge).

 Reviewing Hot August Night in 1973, Robert Christgau said "Crunchy Granola Suite"'s opening guitar riff made it "obvious this man is some sort of genius rock entertainer".
 David Wild in his book He Is-- I Say: How I Learned to Stop Worrying and Love Neil Diamond, said, "he managed to write the coolest song ever written about granola or any other breakfast food made of rolled oats, nuts and honey".

 Cover versions

 Easy listening artist Percy Faith released a version in 1973 on his album Corazon which was released as a single reaching No.16 on the Billboard Easy Listening chart in the USA.

-The song was used in the Tony Award winning musical review Dancin', directed and choreographed by Bob Fosse.
+The song was used in the Tony Award winning musical revue Dancin', directed and choreographed by Bob Fosse.